the word unstoppable in large bold type with cartoom/silhouette of a t rex holding reachers triumphantly above its head stomping on the U

 Creative Groups

-There are a handful of different ways to work with us, including creative groups, therapy and coaching.
+There are a handful of different ways to work with us, including creative groups, therapy, and coaching.
 Our group offerings change based on interest and capacity.
-Here are some examples of group offerings at Unstoppable.
+Here are some examples of past and/or possible future group offerings at Unstoppable.
 If you’d like to inquire about current group offerings, or if you have an idea for a new group, please reach out here!

 Design For Anxiety